10 Best Serving Tablespoons

 How to Choose Among the Ranked Products

-If you need a single all-purpose serving spoon for weeknight dinners, the top-ranked extra-large solid spoons offer the reach and capacity to handle everything from sautéed greens to mashed potatoes.
+If you want a single all-purpose serving spoon for weeknight dinners, the top-ranked extra-large solid spoons offer the reach and capacity to handle everything from sautéed greens to mashed potatoes.
 Their length keeps your hands above steam, and the solid bowl avoids spills.

 For hosts who entertain regularly, the mixed solid-and-slotted sets provide the most versatility.
 You can drain roasted vegetables with one utensil and scoop gravy-laden sides with another, all from the same coordinated set.
-These are especially useful during holidays or buffet-style gatherings where multiple dishes are on the table at once.
+These are especially useful during holidays or buffet-style gatherings where multiple dishes share the table at once.

 No matter which path you take, focus on length that matches your typical serving vessels, a bowl shape suited to your favorite foods, and a steel grade that aligns with your maintenance preferences.
 The best serving tablespoons are the ones you reach for first, meal after meal.